A Co-op of Certifiers dedicated to assisting you.

 Dylan is among the leading Passivhaus consultants in the country, having designed Passivhauses since 2004 from Illinois, to New Mexico, to Oregon.
 He has translated the PHPP into IP-units, in 2008 and again in 2014.
-He has worked on many Passivhaus first’s in the nation including office/educational buildings, affordable single-family and the largest multifamily Passivhaus in the US (currently under construction).
+He has worked on many Passivhaus first’s in the nation including office/educational buildings, affordable single-family and one of the largest multifamily Passivhaus in the US.
 In 2010 he published Urbanize and Insulate: The Development of a Fossil-Fuel Exit Strategy, which highlights the relationship of Passivhaus toward a larger framework of societal sustainability.

-André Harrmann CPHC, Harrmann Consulting / CanPHI-West / NAPHN / iPHA
+André Harrmann CPHC, PHI-accredited Certifier; Owner, Harrmann Consulting

 André holds graduate degrees from German and U.S. universities in engineering and architecture.
-He is a Certified Passive House Designer (CPHD), a PHI-accredited building Certifier, a Passive House trainer, a board member and Vice Chair of the Canadian Passive House Institute West (CanPHI-West), a board member of the North American Passive House Network (NAPHN), and a member of the International Passive House Association (iPHA).
+He is a Certified Passive House Designer (CPHD), a PHI-accredited building Certifier, and a Passive House trainer.
+He served on the board and as Vice Chair of the Canadian Passive House Institute West (CanPHI-West) and as a board member of the North American Passive House Network (NAPHN).

 Through his Harrmann Consulting Andre provides design support, energy modelling and certification services for Passive House projects in Canada.
-As Project Manager for the University of British Columbia (UBC) he facilitates construction projects to achieve UBC’s energy conservation targets.
-Through CertiPHIers Cooperative, Andre is available to certify buildings both in Canada and the U.S.
+For several years before returning to Leipzig, Germany, Andre was Project Manager for the University of British Columbia (UBC) facilitates construction projects to achieve UBC’s energy conservation targets.

 André has advised on several single family and multi-unit residential buildings to achieve the international Passive House standard.
 He is familiar with the latest developments of the standard and has recently compiled all formulas and information relevant for Passive House in a handy compendium available at Harrmann Consulting.